 Can I get High School Credit for the series?

 The course can be used in two ways: by itself as a lighter study to introduce basic economics concepts (9th/10th graders), or used together with another economics textbook as a more in-depth study for students with worldview training (10th/11th/12th graders).
-If you choose to do the latter we recommend Basic Economics Third Edition by Carson and Cleveland.
+If you choose to do the latter we recommend Basic Economics Fourth Edition by Carson and Cleveland.

 How long are the lessons?